stevenMouret/web-accessibility-guidelines/_doc/mental-disability.md

 #### Main difficulties encountered

-Users with mental disabilities have limited comprehension and or difficulties to learn, these factors show that it is not easy for them to understand or follow complex content or processes, as an example, completing administrative forms can be a hassle for them.
+Users with mental disabilities have limited comprehension and or difficulties to learn.
+These factors show that it is not easy for them to understand or follow complex content or processes, as an example, completing administrative forms can be a hassle for them.
 In some cases, the use of playback devices can be useful for their understanding.

-People with cognitive or psychological deficits may experience difficulties with focus and or memory, so it will be hard for them to use interfaces which are too rich, or content which has moving or flashing elements included in them.
+People with cognitive or psychological deficits may experience difficulties with focus and/or memory, so it will be hard for them to use too rich interfaces, or content with moving or flashing elements.
 There is no efficient assistive technologies to help these users, although it can be noted that some plugins offer features with the intent to simplify the display of elements or content.

 Sources : [Impacts on users](https://github.com/DISIC/guide-impacts_utilisateurs)